Welcome Guest - Login

 Thus, the risks you take on by signing a long-term contract include:

 • You receive no rebate for any unused time on the contract if you cut or trade the player.
+To repeat: You are paying this money up front and you will never get any of it back, whether the player is sent to the minors, retires, plays in Japan, or in some unfortunate circumstances, dies.

 • A player that misses significant time due to injury will almost always see a real-life salary reduction and you’re signing the contract based on the assumption that the salary will increase.